In Iowa, anxiety and unpredictability cloud caucus finish

 Biden’s campaign appeared to be trying to lower Iowa expectations, cautioning against reading too much into Monday’s results.
 Biden is hoping to sustain enough enthusiasm and money coming out of Iowa to make it to more diverse states where he hopes to draw strong support from black voters.
 His campaign is particularly focused on South Carolina, the fourth state on the primary schedule.

-“We view Iowa as the beginning, not the end,” Symone Sanders said at a Bloomberg News breakfast.
+“We view Iowa as the beginning, not the end,” Symone Sanders, a Biden senior adviser, said at a Bloomberg News breakfast.
 “It would be a gross mistake on the part of reporters, voters or anyone else to view whatever happens on Monday – we think it’s going to be close, but view whatever happens — as the end and not give credence and space for New Hampshire, Nevada, and South Carolina.”

 Sanders, Warren and Klobuchar fanned out across the state, trying to make up ground after missing most of the last two weeks of campaigning due to the Senate impeachment trial.